- Questionnaire Text

 This variable is part of the Veterans Supplement

-- Veterans who indicate they had been assigned a service-connected disability rating by the VA
+- Veterans who indicated they had been assigned a service-connected disability rating by the VA